kubernetes/perf-tests/clusterloader2/docs/GETTING_STARTED.md

 Now, in order to finish our first test, we need to specify deployment template.
 You can think of it as regular kubernetes object, but with templating.
-CL2 by default adds parameter `Name` that you can use in your template.
+CL2 by default adds parameters like `Name` and `ImageRegistry` that you can use in your template. `ImageRegistry` defaults to `registry.k8s.io`, but can be overridden by passing the `--registry-k8s-repo` flag or setting the `REGISTRY_K8S_REPO` environment variable.
 In our config, we also passed `Replicas` parameter.
 We need to remember to set correct labels so PodStartupLatency and WaitForControlledPodsRunning will watch correct pods.